code4romania/hackdays/README.md

 ## Assigning tasks

 :clipboard: Available tasks are found in the [project boards](#hackday-project-boards), in the first column.
-Tasks in the 'In progress' column are the ones already assigned to someone.
+Tasks in the **In progress** column are the ones already assigned to someone.

 Make sure the join the Slack channel dedicated to the project you want to work on.

 When you decide which issue to work on, please mention the issue number/link in the Slack channel dedicated to that project before starting working on it.
-One of the organisers will then move the task in the 'In Progress' tab.
+One of the organisers will then move the task in the **In Progress** tab.

+When you create the pull request that fixes the issue, please mention the issue link in the pull request comments.

 :question: Please mention in the dedicated Slack if you need any help with a task or you want to change tasks.